NielInfante/Pistilli_2019_01/README.md

 # Do quantification
 for f in P*R1*; do echo $f; salmon quant -i ../Data/hg38.94 --libType A --gcBias -p 20 --numBootstraps 50 -o ../salmon/${f%_S*} -1 $f -2 ${f/R1/R2}; done

+salmon version
+# salmon v0.11.0

 conda deativate
 ```

 In the reads folder, use salmon to quantify each read

+Adding in previously sequenced samples.
+Redoing quantification, to make sure everything is done equally.
+From Apr 2017 folder, run salmon again, writting to the current salmon directory.

 ### Differential expression